 Go To Meetings

 The Committee for Communities meets each week, usually in Parliament Buildings, when the Assembly is sitting.
 You are welcome to come and sit in the public gallery and watch the meeting.

 Watch / Listen Live

-You can watch the Committee meetings on the live stream on the Assembly’s website and access the ‘Watch/Listen Again’ the day after the meeting.
+You can watch the Committee meetings on the live stream on the Assembly’s website and access the ‘Watch/Listen Again’ after the meeting.

 The Committee carries out inquiries into specific areas of interest.
 You can share your views with the Committee at anytime but especially when the Committee is carrying out an inquiry.
-Information on how and when to do this will be on the Committee’s homepage, via @NIA_Communities on twitter, in the weekly Committee newsletter and advertised in the newspapers.
+Information on how and when to do this will be on the Committee’s homepage, via @NIA_Communities on twitter, and advertised in the newspapers.

 You can follow the Committee on Twitter @NIA_Communities